 Business Planning Considerations: Assess Strengths and Weaknesses

-Companies with visionary leaders are moving into the passing lane by adapting their business plans to steer clear of trouble and seize the opportunities they see on the horizon.
+Your business plan should directly address your strengths and weaknesses.
 In business, strengths and weaknesses come in the form of eight key capabilities that make up the essential elements of success:

 Research and development (R&D): Your ability to design and develop new products, services, or technologies

 Operations: Having the resources and systems necessary to produce the highest-quality products or services in the most efficient ways possible

 Marketing: How well you get your products or services into the marketplace, onto customer radar screens, and through the sales process

 Distribution and delivery: The ability to get your products into customers’ hands

 Customer service: Everything you do to create a loyal clientele that supports you with purchases, repeat purchases, and praise

 Management and leadership: How you provide direction and a vision for your company